-See flow chart and description of the tests in the relevant appendices.
+See Flow chart and description of the tests and optimised protocols in the relevant appendices.

-SECTION V
+SECTION IV

-1. Scheme for detection and identification of R. solanacearum in soil

-- (1) See Section V.2.1. for recommended sampling procedures. - $(^2)$ The selective isolation test is described in Section VI.A.4. - (3) Enrichment PCR methods are described in Section VI.A.4.2 and Section VI.A.6. - (4) The bioassay is described in Section VI.A.9. - (5) Typical colony morphology is described in Section II.3.d. - (6) Culturing can fail due to competition or inhibition by saprophytic bacteria.
-If high saprophyte populations are suspected to affect the reliability of the isolation, then repeat the isolation tests after further dilution of the sample. - (7) Reliable identification of pure presumptive R. solanacearum cultures is achieved using the tests described in Section VI.B. - (8) The pathogenicity test is described in Section VI.C.
+(1) See Section IV.2.1. for recommended sampling procedures.

+(2) The selective isolation test is described in Section VI.A.4.

+(3) Enrichment PCR methods are described in Section VI.A.4.2. and Section VI.A.6.

+(4) The bioassay is described in Section VI.A.9.

+(5) Typical colony morphology is described in Section II.3.d.

+(6) Culturing can fail due to competition or inhibition by saprophytic bacteria.
+If high saprophyte populations are suspected to affect the reliability of the isolation, then repeat the isolation tests after further dilution of the sample.

+(7) Reliable identification of pure cultures of presumptive R. solanacearum isolates is achieved using the tests described in Section VI.B.

+(8) The pathogenicity test is described in Section VI.C.